sanyuan0704/island.js/docs/en/guide/doc-page.md

 ## Outline

+### Disable Outline

-Outline information will be presented in the right sidebar, you can configure the outline information in the frontmatter of the body page:
+Outline information will be presented in the right sidebar, you can configure the outline information in the front matter of the body page:

 ```md
 ---